oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       <copy>EXEC DBMS_CLOUD_MACADM.DISABLE_DATABASE_VAULT;</copy>
       ````

-3. You must restart the database to complete the Database Vault enabling process

-    - Restart the database from the console by selecting "**Restart**" in "More Actions" drop-list as shown here.
+3. You must restart the database to complete the Database Vault enabling process.
+Restart the database from the console by selecting "**Restart**" in "More Actions" drop-list as shown here.

        ![](./images/adb-dbv_007.png " ")

-    - Once restart completes, log in to SQL Worksheet as the `DBA_DEBRA` user and verify DV is **disabled**.
+4. Once restart completes, log in to SQL Worksheet as the `DBA_DEBRA` user and verify DV is shows the `DV_ENABLE_STATUS` as `FALSE`.

       ````
       <copy>SELECT * FROM DBA_DV_STATUS;</copy>